'Absolutely ridiculous' - Motorists despair at petrol prices as AA predicts $4 a litre

 Motorists endured long queues of up to 1km yesterday - and run at least one petrol station dry - after a fuel company boss warned of imminent and massive price hikes.

-Waitomo petrol stations around the country have been busy today after the warning issued this morning by Waitomo group managing director Jimmy Ormsby.
+Waitomo petrol stations around the country were busy yesterday after the warning issued by Waitomo group managing director Jimmy Ormsby.

 "Product prices from our suppliers have climbed very significantly for us overnight, so sadly that's going to be reflected in pump prices going forward, despite our best efforts to hold it off," the spokesperson said.
 "It really is unprecedented - we've never seen anything like it.
 The whole industry will be impacted with similar pricing."